maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 };
 ```

 Whats wrong with this code when it comes to testability?
 The `formatValues` function depends on functions in the global scope (`chalk` and `Math`).
 Why is this bad?
 When testing this function we are limited in what we can test.
 In fact we only can test the output of the function.
-So if we change something and the test fails, the only thing we know is that something is wrong but not exactly what.
+If we change something and the test fails, the only thing we know is that something is wrong but not exactly what.
 We are not able to determine if the `Math` or the `chalk` functions are called with the correct values or if they are called at all.

 ## Refactoring with TDD
 So let's rebuild the `formatValues` function using the TDD approach.